Molar pregnancy: symptoms, causes and treatment

 What causes molar pregnancy?

-It would appear that several factors may be at the root of this anomaly:
+It would appear that several factors may be responsible for this anomaly:

 • The mother's age: an early pregnancy (before 16 or 17) or a later one (after 35 or 40) may increase the risk of developing it;